Fixed-kinetic Neural Hamiltonian Flows for enhanced interpretability and reduced complexity: INTERPRETABILITY AND ROBUSTNESS

-Thus, using a fixed-kinetic model allows to more robustly transfer important properties of the target distribution into the learned potential.
-For both models though, choosing a wide prior that covers the support of the target distribution is improving such transfer.
-Finally, when the learned potential is not multimodal, it is an indication that multimodality has been transferred instead to the artificial momenta $\mathbf{p}_T$ generated by the Encoder.
+Thus, using FK-NHF allows for a more robust transfer of important properties of the target distribution into the learned potential.
+More specifically, the model is able to learn an interpretable potential with extrema centered at the modes of the data.
+When the learned potential is not multimodal, it is an indication that multimodality has been transferred instead to the artificial momenta $\mathbf{p}_T$ generated by the Encoder.

+Finally, learning a potential approximating $-\log \pi$ is interesting in terms of interpretability but also renders the model more robust to hyperparameters.
+Figures~\ref{fig:kl_as_L_increases} and \ref{fig:sampling_as_L_increases} illustrate how learning an interpretable multimodal potential makes the model less sensitive to the choice of Leapfrog steps and robust to some dynamics extrapolation.

+As shown in Figure~\ref{fig:kl_as_L_increases} and Appendix~\ref{subsec:EncoderFree}, we also investigated the possibility of enforcing the transfer of multimodality to $V$ by removing the Encoder and having $\mathbf{p}_T$ drawn from a $\mathcal{N}(0,s^2I)$, $s$ being learned during training.
+While it improves MLPK-NHF for a peaked prior, we find it is less efficient and directly interpretable than fixing $K$.
+When fixing $K$, an Encoder-free model comes with a reduced complexity but we find that leaving as much flexibility as possible in the generation of momenta is the relevant option, especially for challenging problems and a small number of leapfrog steps.